ameliaritger/MHWsim/README.md

 |
 ├── media/                                      # directory containing media files for project repo
 |
-├── simulator/                                  # directory containing resources for building and running the RPi MHWsim system
-|   └── code/                                   # directory with scripts for the MHWsim
+├── code/                                   # directory with scripts for the MHWsim
 |   └── Alert.py                             # script for sending SMS alerts
 |   └── CleanUp.py                           # script for saving data, clearing lists/variables, and going to sleep
 |   └── IO_ctrl.py                           # script for initializing relay board
 |   └── MHWRamp.py                           # script for ramping up and down temperatures at start/end of MHW event
 |   └── MHWsim.py                            # script for initializing MHWsim objects, parameters and then running the MHWsim
 |   └── Memory.py                            # script for constructing and saving to .csv file
 |   └── PID.py                               # script for Proportional–integral–derivative controller algorithm
 |   └── SensorAverage.py                     # script for averaging multiple consecutive temperature probe readings and calculating the average temperature across replicates
 |   └── SensorInfo.py                        # script to enter temperature probe ROM numbers and location identification, and calibration values for each probe
 |   └── Temperature.py                       # script for reading temperature probes
 |   └── main.py                              # main script to run all code associated with MHWsim
 |   └── mhw_profile.csv                      # MHWsim experiment data, required for initial code test
 |
-|   └── documentation/                          # directory containing MHWsim system build documentation
+├── documentation/                          # directory containing MHWsim system build documentation
 |   └── rpiMHWsimConstruction.docx           # document for building the RPi MHWsim system
 |
 ├── .gitignore
 |